tungcheng/FastSetup/README.md

 Fast Setup for your Unity Project Folders and Packages.

 ## Features
-- 🚀 Create new folders inside your project Assets following the structure you prefer
+- 🚀 Create new folders inside your project Assets following your preferred structure
 - 🛠️ Quickly add multiple packages at once
 - ✍️ Overwrite your template packages manifest.json
-- 🌭 Add ScriptTemplates folder to have more choice when create new script file
+- 🌭 Add ScriptTemplates folder to have more choices when creating new script files

-## Designed to share
+## Designed to Share
 - 📱 Share your folder structure in an easy-to-read format
 - 🍕 Share your favorite must-have packages with anyone
 - 📩 Share your template packages manifest.json customized by game genre
-- 🎁 Share your script templates that tailored for many file types
+- 🎁 Share your script templates tailored for many file types

-## FastSetup add package example file
+## FastSetup Add Package Example File
 ```
 # openupm is added by default
 # npm is added by default